Entering the European market for black pepper

 Several factors determine the quality of pepper, some as subjective as taste or flavour.
 Other quality criteria relate to the pepper cultivar, such as the size of the fruit or pungency.
 However, the same cultivars can have different qualities, even when produced in the same country, as quality is influenced by agricultural practices, climatic conditions during the production season, and post-harvest operations.

-The EU has not officially set a quality standard for pepper.
-European traders and processors commonly use quality parameters set by organisations such as the European Spice Association (ESA) and ASTA, the Codex Alimentarius Standard for Black, White and Green Peppers, ISO specifications for black and white pepper, and the International Pepper Community (IPC) standard specifications for black, white and green pepper.
+European traders and processors commonly use one of the quality parameter sets developed by the European Spice Association (ESA); the American Spice Trade Association (ASTA); the Codex Alimentarius Standard CXS 326-2017 for Black, White and Green Peppers; ISO specifications for black and white pepper; or the International Pepper Community (IPC) standard specifications for black, white and green pepper.
 Pepper can be classified into three quality categories according to several physical and chemical parameters.

 Generally, good pepper should have a bulk density of 500–600g per litre.
 Low bulk density indicates a higher proportion of immature berries without kernel (so called ‘light berries’) and undeveloped berries (so called ‘pinheads’).
 Pepper should have at least 1.5% volatile oil (contributing to aroma) and 3% piperine (contributing to the pungent taste).

-The most common parameters for quality specification of pepper include:
+The most common parameters for black pepper quality include:

 - Size of peppercorns: Whole pepper is sorted by size, which influences the price of the product.
 The most detailed sizing classification was developed by Indian pepper producers, who classify peppercorns in more than 10 categories.
 Most of the Indian quantities belong to several categories called ‘malabar’.
 Berries larger than 4 mm are classified into three categories called ‘Tellicherry’.
 The largest and most expensive category of berries larger than 4.75 mm is called ‘Tellicherry Garbled Special Extra Bold’ (TGSEB).
 TGSEB pepper must also have moisture lower than 10% (very often up to 7%) and it should be very clean.